947coco/TwitchBot-NoAuth/README.md

-# But du projet
+# Purpose
-Avoir les messages twitch sous forme vocal sans devoir donner vos identifiants / token twitch
-Par conséquent, le bot ne pourra pas répondre directement dans le tchat mais seulement par voix artificielle.
+I didn't found a twitch bot that doesn't require twitch credential or twitch token.
+So i created a bot that can read message from a twitch chat without the need of any credential.
+You will just need to indicate the name of the twitch channel you want the messages from.

 ## Setup
-Vous inscrivez le nom de votre chaine twitch dans  config.txt et vous cliquez sur INSTALLER.bat
-D'autres paramètres sont disponibles dans config.txt, tout y est expliqué

-### La suite ?
-Je compte:
-    - faire un mode qui permetterais à une IA d'ollama (donc bon PC requis) de répondre aux messages du tchat
-    - créer des commandes du tchat pour réaliser certaines actions (typiquement une commande /IA pour le mode IA)
+Write the name of the twitch channel in the config.txt file and click on INSTALLER.bat Other parameters are available in this file.

+### In the futur, i will :
+Make a mode that will allowed an ai from the Ollama service to anwser to the message when the flag /AI will be invoked Create commands to do smtg on your pc (like press a key or make a sound...)

-### Avancement
+### Advancement
-- [x] Connection au tchat twitch
+- [x] Connection to twitch tchat
-- [x] Lire et enregistrer les données de config.txt
+- [x] Read and store data in config.txt
-- [x] Voix artificielle
+- [x] Artificial voice
-- [x] 1 seul fichier d'installation
+- [x] Only 1 installation file
-- [ ] Mode IA
+- [ ] AI mode
-- [ ] Commandes personnalisées
+- [ ] Custom commands